ishswar/katacoda-scenarios/cka-ha-control-planes/intro.md

-In this scenario we will see how we can create a normal user for Kubernetes cluster
+ In this scenario we will see how we can create HA Control plane (masters) nodes in Kubernetes

-At the end of the this scenario we will have a user named `john` who can authenticate himself against cluster and should be able to List,Update and Delete Pods in `default` namespace
+At the end of this scenario we will have two Master nodes running on two different machines fronted ended by single NGINX load balancer .
+We should be able to use single API Server URL that we can use in kubeconfig .
+We will test out the fail our as well in action .

 High-level steps that we will perform in this scenario are :